-• Data is not shown for Census iracts 108.02, 110.01, and 110.02.
-The vast majority i these census tracts is located in unincorporated mountain communities.
-As the data represents conditions exclusive to the mountain communities, they are not shown for City planning purposes.
+Data is not shown for Census Tracts 108.02, 110.01, and 110.02.
+The vast majority of these census tracts is located in unincorporated mountain communities.
+As the data represents conditions exclusive to the mountain communities, they are not shown for Cly planning purposes.

-Figure 5-9 Percentage of Households with Five or More Members
+Figure 5-9a Percent of Households with Five or More People, 2010-2014